Mark Gearan

-Mark Daniel Gearan (born September 19, 1956) is a public servant, lawyer, higher education expert, and the director of the Harvard Kennedy School Institute of Politics.
-From 1999 to 2017, Gearan was the president of Hobart and William Smith Colleges in Geneva, New York, the longest serving president in the history of HWS.
-On March 1, 2018, Gearan became the 19th Director of The Institute of Politics (IOP) at Harvard University.
+Mark Daniel Gearan (born September 19, 1956) is an American lawyer and the president of Hobart and William Smith Colleges in Geneva, New York.
+He previously served as a director at the Harvard Kennedy School Institute of Politics from 1995 to 1999 and as the director of the Peace Corps.
+He is the longest-serving president in the history of HWS, serving from 1999 to 2017 and again since 2022.

-When he concluded his presidency in 2017, he had served for 18 years, leading the Colleges through a period of unprecedented growth.
-In recognition of his service, the HWS Board of Trustees awarded Gearan an honorary degree and named him President Emeritus of the Colleges, the first time in HWS history that the board bestowed the honor.
+The HWS Board of Trustees awarded him an honorary degree in 2017 and named him President Emeritus of the Colleges.
+In 2018, Gearan joined Harvard University as 'President in Residence'.

-Following his final year at HWS, Gearan joined Harvard University as 'President in Residence' working on important issues facing higher education and the next generation of leaders at the Graduate School of Education.
-His position at Harvard reflects Gearan's stature in higher education where he has held leadership roles in numerous organizations including chair of National Campus Compact, chair of the Corporation for National and Community Service, chair of the Annapolis Group of selective liberal arts colleges, and chair of the Talloires Network Steering Committee, an international organization of college and university presidents from six continents committed to civic engagement.
+Gearan has served as Chair of the National Campus Compact, the Corporation for National and Community Service, the Annapolis Group of selective liberal arts colleges, and the Talloires Network Steering Committee, an organization of college and university presidents.

 Early life and education

-Gearan was born in Gardner, Massachusetts and graduated from Gardner High School in 1974.
-Gearan earned his A.B. in government cum laude at Harvard University in 1978 and his J.D. degree from Georgetown University Law Center in 1991.
-At Harvard he was the college roommate of future lawyer and conservative talk show host Hugh Hewitt.
-His cousin is Anne Gearan, political correspondent at The Washington Post.
+Gearan was born in Gardner, Massachusetts, and graduated from Gardner High School in 1974.
+Gearan earned his A.B. in government cum laude at Harvard University in 1978 and his J.D. degree from the Georgetown University Law Center in 1991.
+At Harvard, he was the college roommate of future lawyer and conservative talk show host Hugh Hewitt.
+His cousin is Anne Gearan, a political correspondent at The Washington Post.

 Career in politics and government

 Gearan's early interest in politics began when he helped distribute leaflets in Jesuit priest Robert F. Drinan's campaign for Congress on a strong anti-Vietnam War platform in 1970.
-"As an eighth-grader growing up in Gardner, I had noticed that a Catholic priest was running for Congress amid the political turmoil of the Vietnam era," said Gearan.
-"From my early days on a bike leafleting the neighborhoods of Gardner, I graduated to driving the congressman," Gearan added.
 While an undergraduate at Harvard, Gearan interned in Drinan's Washington office and worked on Drinan's re-election campaign in 1978.
 It was there that Gearan met his future wife, Mary Herlihy, a fellow staffer in Drinan's office.

-Gearan worked as a newspaper reporter for the Fitchburg, Massachusetts Sentinel and Enterprise for one year.
+Gearan worked as a newspaper reporter for the Fitchburg, Massachusetts, Sentinel & Enterprise for one year.
 After leaving the newspaper, Gearan was chief of staff for U.S. Representative Berkley Bedell of Iowa for three years.
-In 1983, Massachusetts Governor Michael Dukakis appointed Gearan Director of Federal-State Relations for the Commonwealth of Massachusetts, a post he held until 1988 when Gearan joined Dukakis' campaign for the Presidency.
+In 1983, Massachusetts Governor Michael Dukakis appointed Gearan Director of Federal-State Relations for the Commonwealth of Massachusetts, a post he held until 1988, when Gearan joined Dukakis' campaign for the Presidency.